Keyslam-Group/Concord/README.md

 Concord does a few things that might not be immediately clear.
 This segment should help understanding.

-#### Classes

-When you define a Component or System you are actually defining a `ComponentClass` and `SystemClass` respectively.
-From these instances of them can be created.
-They also act as identifiers for Concord.

-For example.
-If you want to get a specific Component from an Entity, you'd do `Component = Entity:get(ComponentClass)`.
-When ComponentClasses or SystemClasses are required it will be written clearly in the Documentation.

 #### Requiring files

 Since you'll have lots of Components and Systems in your game Concord makes it a bit easier to load things in.